Our Mission & Values

 Barnabas Community got its start in the fall of 2008.
 Through our free store, we offer clothing, books, toys, household goods — and hope and hospitality — to all that walk through our doors.
-In addition to the free store, we now provide two meals per week, a monthly vision clinic, and a weekly worship service.
+In addition to the free store, we now provide two meals per week and a weekly worship service.
 It is through God’s grace and guidance that we have become an integral part of the Belmont Community and beyond.

 Our mission is to live out Christ’s compassion and love by sharing with all as a community.

 - Demonstrate Jesus’ love to one another in an environment that is warm and welcoming to everyone

 - Empower others in the community to help the community become stronger